-Identifying mutations and rearrangements that may help determine prognosis for patients with tumors of the CNS
+Identifying mutations and rearrangements that may support a diagnosis or help determine prognosis for patients with CNS tumors

 Identifying specific mutations and rearrangements within genes known to be associated with response or resistance to specific cancer therapies